Hips Don’t Lie, And Neither Do These Facts - 4 Interesting Hip Facts

 Bone is considered living tissue because of the cellular activity that takes place inside.
 They also have their own blood vessels, proteins, vitamins and minerals that allow them to repair themselves and grow.

 Now that you’ve learned how important and interesting your hips really are, you should also know that hip injuries are very common.
 The best way to avoid hip injuries and hip pain is to warm the muscles up before exercise and stretch after exercising or playing sports.
 If you do find yourself with a hip injury, our Physical Therapists in Brooklyn and Manhattan can help find the right course of action for you.
+Call our office at 347-560-6920 or request an appointment here.

 Previous